kourgeorge/project-origin/docs/Brain.md

 Each creature may have a separate DNA, or alternatively, the entire race share the same brain which centralized the race knowledge.
 If every creature has a separate brain, it's inherited DNA may determine the structure of the brain.
 However, in this case, the brain is trained only by the experience of the individual creature.

-In the future, we will support  "Oral Tradition" in which ancestors will be able to pass experience to their offsprings.